cloud-elements/devportal/docs/products/formulas/how-it-works.md

 Once a formula has been created, in order to have that formula begin executing, at least one formula instance will need to be created.
 When creating a formula instance, you just simply populate all of the defined "variables" for the formula.

-> **PROTIP:** Cloud Elements currently supports formula and/or formula instance creation via API and via the Formula Builder UI, which can be found in the Cloud Elements Console.
+> **PROTIP:** Cloud Elements currently supports formula and/or formula instance creation via API and via the Formula Builder UI.

 # Terminology: Formula Instance Execution